esimmons1/Flock/README.md

 Boids Flocking Simulation
 =========================

-By: Ellis Simmons, May 2025
+Made by: Ellis Simmons, May 2025
 Language: Processing (Java)

 What is this?